miselin/haven/README.md

 - Pattern matching with sum types.
 - Default-const variables, and default-pure functions.

+And, all else aside, I really just wanted to build a language that's optimized for me and the kind of things I want to write.

 ## Fractal Example

 This example shows some of the Haven syntax and its native vector and matrix support.